#59 Etta

 I think sometimes you

+sort of make yourself resistant, like, oh, I don't matter.
 I'm just the fly on the wall to watching the human condition as, you know,

 people live and die and suffer, and babies are born, and old people lowered into the ground.
+Oh, and the dirt hits the coffin.

 That reminds me of my sponsor.
+I think you just

 You're like, you know what would really make this thing sing?

-Now let me just get a shot of you throwing your art off the bridge.
+Now let me just get a shot of you throwing your art art off the bridge.
+That's what we need to finish this.

 Maybe Gregor thinks I'm being too prying with his mom, and this is just an expression of his protectiveness.
+So I apologize to him and tell him I'll try to be more respectful.

 It turns out that Gregor has little respect for my respect.
+Yeah, hey, lady, I can be more respectful.

-I'll tell you won't tell you to throw your stuff in the garbage.
+Out there won't tell you to throw your stuff in the garbage.

 I'll tell you to throw it in the recycling bin.
+That way, it don't wind up in no landfill.

 You understand?
+Very respectful.
+Like,

-We'll even separate out the green bottles from the clear glass.
+we'll even separate out the green bottles from the clear glass.

+Very good, Johnny.
 Why would you even let me speak to your mother?

 I don't know.

-Over the next couple years, Eda continues to slowly search out the right homes for her bottles.
+Over the next next couple years, Eda continues to slowly search out the right homes for her bottles.

 During this time, Milt is in and out of the hospital with cardiac issues ranging from fainting spells and high blood pressure to an actual heart attack.

-Three years after Gregor and I first spoke, Gregor phones to tell me his mother has been diagnosed with brain cancer.
+But then, in the summer of 2022, it's Eda who receives some bad news.
+Three years after Gregor and I first spoke, Gregor Gregor phones to tell me his mother has been diagnosed with brain cancer.

+The doctor found nine metastases in her brain.
 They went to three different hospitals in five days, and the consensus was that it wasn't a matter of months, but of weeks.

-With Etta's illness, Gregor decides to move in, the whole family does, into the big, packed house they grew up in.
+With Etta's illness, Gregor decides to move in, the whole family does, into the big packed house they grew up in.

-A hospital bed is set up on the main floor in Etta's old office, and Gregor wakes up at sunrise and sits at Etta's bedside in silence.
+A hospital bed is set up on the main floor in Eda's old office, and Gregor wakes up at sunrise and sits at Etta's bedside in silence.
+He speaks with her, makes her comfortable.

 He tells her it's okay to go, that everything is okay.